signalpoint/dg_curtain/README.md

     after: function() { /** do stuff **/ }
   },

+  // Optional: Used to open the curtain in a context menu.
+  //context: {
+  //  side: 'right' // 'left' or 'right'
+  //},

   // Optional: Used to open the curtain in a sidebar panel.
   _panel: {
     side: 'right' // 'left' or 'right', defaults to 'left'